Sony Model 8-301W Portable Television (1961)

 The World's First . . .
 Something

 Urban Legend #1.
-Sony advertised this TV as "all transistorized," which stretched the truth a bit.
+Sony advertised this TV as "all transistorized," which stretched the truth a mite.
 Although the 8-301W has many transistors, it uses two small 1DK1 tubes as high voltage rectifiers.
 That's three tubes if you count the picture tube.

 Urban Legend #2.
 Some people call this the first transistorized TV, but that's wrong, too.
 The Philco Safari was introduced in 1959, two years before this set.
 Like this one, the Safari uses two rectifier tubes in addition to many transistors.